Syria dispute set to overshadow G20 talks on economy

-ST PETERSBURG, Russia, Sept 5 (Reuters) - A potential showdown over Syria between U.S. President Barack Obama and Russia’s Vladimir Putin could overshadow a meeting of world leaders on Thursday on how to revive the global economy.
+ST PETERSBURG, Russia (Reuters) - A potential showdown over Syria between U.S. President Barack Obama and Russia’s Vladimir Putin could overshadow a meeting of world leaders on Thursday on how to revive the global economy.

 At a summit which Putin is hosting in a tsarist palace outside St. Petersburg, the Group of 20 developed and developing economies will try to forge a united front on growth, trade, banking transparency and fighting tax evasion.